deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_10.png" alt="">

 As you can see, `cmd.exe` has become a privileged process!
-Now the only question remains- now do we do this dynamically with a piece of shellcode?
+Now the only question remains- how do we do this dynamically with a piece of shellcode?